Developer’s Guide¶

 Making Changes¶

 for those with administration rights.
-While it’s tempting to make changes directly to master
+While it’s tempting to make changes directly to master and push them

 up, it is better to make a pull request so that others can give feedback.
 If nothing else, this gives a chance